 GoPro selfie sticks, for example, can usually be screwed onto tripods.

-In Iceland, they use plug types C and F. Plug type C is the one with the two round pins and plug type F is the one with two round pins on the side and earthing clips at the top and the bottom.
-If your devices have different plug types, you’ll need to bring a universal adapter.
+The plugs in Iceland are types C and F. Plug type C is the one with the two round pins and plug type F is the one with two round pins on the side and earthing clips at the top and the bottom.
+If your devices have different plug types, you'll need to bring a universal adapter.

 Icelandic sockets work with 230V and 50Hz which is common in Europe but in the US, for example, the standard voltage is 120V and the standard frequency is 60Hz.